-Par by deleting "him" and "a deputy secretary of state" and "registered" and "registered" and "secretary" and "his or" and "the original envelop bearing".
+Par by deleting "him" and "a deputy secretary of state" and "registered" and "registered" and "secretary" and "his or" and "his or" and "the original envelop bearing".

 Foreign corporation to make designation, CLS Gen Bus § 352-a.

 Application for authority; contents, CLS N-PCL 1304.